Who and what are the Artomiques?

 space rock's potential to carry life across the galaxy.

-In that original 2002 Force Majeure: Prairie Bay comic, the Wild Stars writer populated a spaceship with scientists who
+to that original 2002 Force Majeure: Prairie Bay comic, the Wild Stars writer populated a spaceship with scientists who

 all had lower limb disabilities.
 It does seem like a logical opportunity, given that the muscle

 atrophy problems associated with spaceflight would not affect them.
+So, even though the pages were created 20 years

-Now, nearly 20 years later, the European Space Agency seems to have agreed, and is trying to do the same thing:
+and is trying to do the same thing:

 In Wild Stars III: Time Warmageddon, the concept of colonizing Venus in an Earthlike layer of clouds